martimyc/Engine/README.md

 Drag and drop FBX models, the camera will be centered on it and the other models will be removed.
 Drag and drop PNG to texturize those models.
 We have multitexturing.
+You have some samples to test the Engine.
 The textures are added into the materials and the materials added into the geometry.
 During the process, a console will tell you if anything fails ;)

 ### Camera control

-- Right click turns on “WASD” fps-like movement.
+- Right click turns on “WASD” fps-like movement
-- Mouse wheel zooms in and out.
+- Mouse wheel zooms in and out
-- Alt+Left click orbits the object.
+- Alt+Left click orbits the object
-- Pressing “f” focus the camera around the geometry.
+- Pressing “f” focus the camera around the geometry

 ### Inspector

-- Shows the current mesh values and its materials.
+- Shows the current mesh values and its materials

 ### Configuration Window Options

 #### Application

-- Engine name and Organization.
+- Engine name and Organization
-- Framerate and miliseconds historygram.
+- Framerate and miliseconds historygram

 #### Window

 - Window size.
-- Window size multiplier.
+- Window size multiplier
 - Options about

     1. Fullscreen